Content overview

 An ISMS is a system consisting of processes and technology that helps an organisation manage and protect its information.
 This system shapes an organisation's data privacy and data management structure and allows it to identify risks, such as data breaches, that attempt to enter the data management system.
 If you want to learn more about ISMS, read our comprehensive guide on ISMS.

-It is necessary to have an up-to-date ISMS to meet the ISO 27001 requirements.
+It's necessary to have an up-to-date ISMS to meet the ISO 27001 requirements.
 As having one in today's day and age where information security is becoming increasingly important will help you navigate the world of data privacy with a greater level of understanding.

 So what are the ISO 27001 requirements?

-Having analysed the fundamental considerations of adapting ISO 27001 standard requirements and also the purpose behind implementing an ISMS, let’s understand what the requirements are in the form of clauses under the ISO 27001 international standard.
+Having analysed the fundamental considerations of adapting ISO 27001 standard requirements and also the purpose behind implementing an ISMS, let’s understand what the requirements are in the form of clauses under the ISO 27001 standard.

 Clause 4: Context of the organisation

-4.1 - Understanding the Organisational context
+4.1 - Understanding the organisational context

 This clause acts as the base of an organisation's ISO 27001 implementation.
 Seemingly self-explanatory, it is understanding an organisation’s setting.

-4.2 - Understanding the Needs and Expectations of Interested Parties
+4.2 - Understanding the needs and expectations of interested parties

 This requirement is completed after understanding the organisational context.
 Typically, after understanding Clause 4.1 and the goals of the organisation, it is possible to understand its potential stakeholders.

-4.3 - Determining the Scope of the ISMS
+4.3 - Determining the scope of the ISMS

 4.4 - Information Security Management System